shubhamk98/TaskManagement/README.md

-# Streamlin
+# Streamline

-Efficiently manage your tasks with Streamlin, a task management application built using the MERN stack and AWS services.
+Efficiently manage your tasks with Streamline, a task management application built using the MERN stack and AWS services.

 ## Technologies